Challenges and opportunities for AI to help deliver fusion energy: Established and Emerging AI Approaches in Fusion Research

-\textbf{Multi-Modal Foundation Models} There is opportunity in developing multi-modal foundation models that integrate heterogeneous data sources common in fusion research: diagnostic time series, imaging data, simulation outputs, and text documentation.
-Recent work \cite{churchill2025ai} has demonstrated the potential for certain foundation models to be pre-trained on unlabelled diagnostic data and fine-tuned for tasks such as identifying plasma instabilities and oscillation modes.
-This approach could enable automated metadata generation and rapid event classification.
-Retrieval-augmented generation (RAG) approaches \cite{R1Yuan2025} (methods that allow LLMs to access information from external data sources) are also being explored for fusion, enabling seamless interaction with the scientific literature and technical documentation \cite{RAG2020}.

-\textbf{Hybrid and Multi-Fidelity Approaches} Foundation models need not replace high-fidelity simulation entirely, but can serve as components within hybrid frameworks.
-Work at MIT \cite{wang2025learning} has demonstrated that neural networks paired with physics-based plasma simulations can achieve accurate predictions during challenging operational phases such as rampdowns, using only a few hundred experimental pulses for training.
+\textbf{Multi-Modality Foundation Models.} Multi-modal foundation models can integrate heterogeneous data sources common in fusion research: diagnostic time series, imaging data, simulation outputs, and text documentation.
+Recent work \cite{churchill2025ai} highlights the potential for models to be pre-trained on unlabelled diagnostic data and fine-tuned for tasks such as identifying plasma instabilities and oscillation modes.
+This approach could enable automated metadata generation and rapid event classification. \textbf{Hybrid and Multi-Fidelity Architectures.} Foundation models need not replace high-fidelity simulation entirely, but can serve as components within hybrid frameworks.
+Neural networks paired with physics-based plasma simulations can achieve accurate predictions during challenging operational phases such as ramp-downs, using only a few hundred experimental pulses for training \cite{wang2025learning} .
 This hybrid approach addresses data scarcity (see also the discussion in Section 5) by allowing the physics model to provide structural constraints while the neural network learns residual corrections.
 Multi-fidelity approaches, where models are first trained on abundant low-fidelity data before fine-tuning on limited high-fidelity samples, have also shown promise \cite{Holt2024}.